sebi-alt/cam/readme.md

 | s      | Lets you select a different wabcam                       |
 | c      | Closes program                                           |

-## The release is not signed, because I do not have the money for a certificate.
+## The .exe in releases is not signed, because I do not have the money for a certificate.
 Therefore, Windows will show a warning.
 [More information](https://www.electronjs.org/docs/tutorial/code-signing)